 There are hundreds of incredible hikes on Madeira but sometimes you need to take it up a level and reach new heights.
 On this adventure, I headed up from Pico do Arieiro to the summit of Pico das Torres.
 There was some scrambling, abseiling and some basic rock-climbing involved in this ascent, which was done as part of a tour with local legend, Gonçalo Silva.
 On this day we were lucky to have incredible weather in the morning before the clouds came in to create a dramatic atmosphere up amidst the tallest peaks on Madeira.

 PICO DAS TORRES HIKE/CLIMB DETAILS

-Hike Duration: The hike will take you about 8 hours because of the of the wild terrain and technical sections requiring rope, harness etc. The total moving time was 4.5 hours.
+- Hike Duration: The hike will take you about 8 hours because of the wild terrain and technical sections requiring rope, harness etc. The total moving time was 4.5 hours.

 MY EXPERIENCE ON THE PICO DAS TORRES SUMMIT HIKE